Dr Bridget Conor

-Conor, B. (Forthcoming, 2013) Screenwriting: Creative work and professional practice.
+- Conor, B. (2014) Screenwriting: Creative labour and professional practice.
 London: Routledge.

-Conor, B. (Forthcoming, 2012).
+- Conor, B. (2013).
 ‘Hired hands, liars, schmucks: Histories of screenwriting work and workers in contemporary screen production’ in Theorizing Cultural Work: Transforming Labour in the Cultural and Creative Industries, M. Banks, S. Taylor and R. Gill (eds.)
-London: Routledge.
+London: Routledge, 44-55.

-Conor, B. (Forthcoming, 2012).
-‘Subjects at work: Investigating the creative labour of British screenwriters’in Behind the Screen: European Contributions to Production Studies, London: Palgrave MacMillan.
+- Conor, B. (2013).
+‘Subjects at work: Investigating the creative labour of British screenwriters’ in Behind the Screen: European Contributions to Production Studies, London: Palgrave MacMillan, 207-220.

 Expertise and public engagement

 Bridget loves teaching and has taught in a number of institutions in both the UK and New Zealand.

 Bridget is a member of the International Screenwriting Research Network, SCMS, MECCSA and the Cultural Studies Association of Australasia.
 She has presented at conferences in New Zealand, France, Finland and the USA in recent years and has been invited to participate in workshops and conferences in Denmark and the Czech Republic in 2012.
 She is also involved in activism around gender and precarious work in London.